University of Toronto: Academics

+The University of Toronto consists of several divisions such as faculties and schools spanning a range of disciplines at both the undergraduate and graduate level.
+There are 14 professional faculties and schools, such as engineering and medicine, in addition to the Faculty of Arts and Science, that are mostly based on the St. George campus.
+The Mississauga and Scarborough campuses each act as their own faculties, and together with Arts and Science comprise the majority of undergraduate education at the university.
+The Schools of Graduate Studies and Continuing Studies are postgraduate divisions which operate in coordination with other faculties and schools.

-The Faculty of Arts and Science is the university's main undergraduate faculty, and administers most of the courses in the college system.
+The Faculty of Arts and Science represents over half of students at the St. George campus, and administers most of the courses in the college system.
 While the colleges are not entirely responsible for teaching duties, most of them house specialized academic programs and lecture series.
-Among other subjects, Trinity College is associated with programs in international relations, as are University College with Canadian studies, Victoria College with Renaissance studies, Innis College with film studies and urban studies, New College with gender studies, Woodsworth College with industrial relations and St. Michael's College with Medievalism.
+Among other subjects, Trinity College is associated with programs in international relations, as are University College with Canadian studies, Victoria College with Renaissance studies, Innis College with film studies and urban studies, New College with gender studies, Woodsworth College with industrial relations and St. Michael's College with Medieval studies.
 The faculty teaches undergraduate commerce in collaboration with the Rotman School of Management.
 The Faculty of Applied Science and Engineering is the other major direct-entry undergraduate faculty.

 The University of Toronto is the birthplace of an influential school of thought on communication theory and literary criticism known as the Toronto School.
 Described as "the theory of the primacy of communication in the structuring of human cultures and the structuring of the human mind", the school is rooted in the works of Eric A. Havelock and Harold Innis and the subsequent contributions of Edmund Snow Carpenter, Northrop Frye and Marshall McLuhan.
 Since 1963, the McLuhan Program in Culture and Technology of the Faculty of Information has carried the mandate for teaching and advancing the Toronto School.

 Several notable works in arts and humanities are based at the university, including the Dictionary of Canadian Biography since 1959 and the Collected Works of Erasmus since 1969.
 The Records of Early English Drama collects and edits the surviving documentary evidence of dramatic arts in pre-Puritan England, while the Dictionary of Old English compiles the early vocabulary of the English language from the Anglo-Saxon period.